Carl Radle: Early career

 Radle was a session musician for many of the most famous blues rock and rock and roll artists in the 1970s, including Rita Coolidge and Kris Kristofferson.
-He appeared in the film The Concert for Bangladesh; recordings from that concert were released as an album in 1972.
 Over the two-year period before the release of the album The Concert for Bangladesh, Radle recorded albums with Dave Mason, J.J.
 Cale, George Harrison, Joe Cocker, Leon Russell, and Buddy Guy, among others.
-He was the bass player in Gary Lewis & the Playboys when they appeared on the Mike Douglas Show and the Ed Sullivan Show.
-He can be seen in Martin Scorsese's 1978 film The Last Waltz, which documented the final concert of The Band, held in 1976.